aryn-ai/sycamore/docs/source/welcome_to_sycamore/get_started.md

 `docker compose run sycamore_crawler_http_sort_all`

-Note: If you just want to ingest a few PDFs instead of the whole dataset, run:
+Note: If you just want to ingest one PDF instead of the whole dataset (to save time), run:

 `docker compose run sycamore_crawler_http_sort_one`